 We know that the students with the highest potential are most often the ones who are ignored in large public school classrooms.
 Teachers are often not able to devote the time or resources to cultivate their talent, yet these are the students who are most likely to be leaders and college graduates among their peers.
 Our organization was founded to harness and support the potential of these young people who, with our guidance, will change the trajectory of their lives.

-The program started 16 years ago, as a first-in-class middle school program.
-As of this year, Breakthrough New York’s support now continues through college graduation.
+We began in 1999 as a first-in-class middle school program.
+Today, Breakthrough New York’s support continues through college graduation.
 That’s a 10-year commitment.
 It’s totally unprecedented in our field.

 We are not a large organization.
-Built from the ground up, today we help maximize the educational opportunity for almost 400 students.
+Built from the ground up, we maximize the educational opportunity for over 500 students.
 In so doing, we contribute significantly to help break the cycle of poverty by positioning our kids to earn incomes to sustain themselves and their families.